 Business resources to be in place:

-The cleaning equipment department of your local Home Depot or Lowe's offers a dizzying array of choices in squeegees.
+You will need a good source for cleaning equipment and supplies.
 Before you choose, do your own research into all of the points listed above to find the best resources.

 High quality tools are expensive, but it is fairly easy to find closeout, end-of-season sales, or pick up good quality, gently-used window cleaning supplies at decent prices.